simonmichael/hledger/site/faq.md

 - hledger always shows timelog balances in hours

 - hledger splits multi-day timelog sessions at midnight by default (Ledger does this with an option)

-- hledger doesn't track the value of commodities with varying price; prices are fixed as of the transaction date

 - hledger's output follows the decimal point character, digit grouping, and digit group separator character used in the journal.